 Jumping straight into drinking bourbon neat isn’t for everyone, and that’s perfectly fine.
 Easing in with a cocktail is a fantastic way to get familiar with its unique character.
 A classic Old Fashioned, which uses a bit of sugar and bitters, is a great introduction because it complements the bourbon’s natural sweetness.
 You can also try a simple Whiskey Sour or even mix it with ginger ale.
 If you’re looking for more inspiration, you can find plenty of fun cocktail recipes that are designed to highlight the best parts of a sweet spirit.

-Use the Right Glassware and Temperature
+Why Glassware and Temperature Matter

 While you can drink bourbon out of any cup, using the right glassware can really improve the experience.
 A glass with a wide bowl and a narrower rim, like a rocks glass or a Glencairn glass, helps concentrate the aromas.
 This allows you to appreciate the full scent profile before you even take a sip.
 As for temperature, serving bourbon at room temperature is standard for a neat pour, but don’t be afraid to chill it if you prefer.
 Ultimately, the most important thing is your enjoyment.
 So grab a bottle of your favorite sweet bourbon and find what works for you.